Quantum Generative Modeling of Single-Cell transcriptomes: Capturing Gene-Gene and Cell-Cell Interactions: Methods

 \subsection{scRNA-seq count matrix generation}

-The simulation process begins by measuring the final quantum state $\ket{\psi_{final}}$ multiple times to obtain a histogram of the measurement outcomes.
+The simulation process begins by measuring the final quantum state $\ket{\psi_{\text{final}}}$ multiple times to obtain a histogram of the measurement outcomes.
 These outcomes are recorded into two distinct classical registers, allowing the probability distribution (marginalized for each cell state) to be assessed separately.
-This distribution is then used to assess the co-occurrence of gene activation (features) across $m$ observation (simulated single-cells).

-A binary count matrix $X'$ is first constructed from this measurement histogram.
-Each measured bit string, $b=b_0b_1...b_{n-1}$, corresponds to a single-cell observation where the value $b_i \in \{0,1\}$ indicates the deactivation or activation (expression) of gene $i$, respectively.
-If a bit string $b$ has a measured count of $C(b)$, it contributes $C(b)$ rows to the $n \times m$ matrix $X'$, where $n$ is the number of genes.
-The binarization process can be formally represented by defining the matrix element $X_{ij}'$ for gene $i$ in cell $j$:
+This distribution is then used to assess the co-occurrence of gene activation (features) across $m$ observations (simulated single-cells) from the $N_{shots}$ quantum circuit events.
+A binary count matrix $X' \in \mathbb{R}^{m \times n}$ is first constructed from this measurement histogram.
+Each measured bit string, $b=b_0b_1\ldots b_{n-1}$, corresponds to a single-cell observation where the value $b_j \in \{0,1\}$ indicates the deactivation or activation (expression) of gene $j$, respectively.
+If a bit string $b$ has a measured count of $C(b)$, it contributes $C(b)$ rows to $X'$, where each row represents a simulated cell and each column represents a gene.

 The generated binary count matrix $X'$ is then transformed to incorporate the continuous and noisy characteristics of gene expression counts observed in real single-cell data.
-This is achieved by multiplying the observed `ON' states ($X_{ij}'=1$) by a value sampled from the Negative Binomial distribution, a function commonly attributed to the overdispersed count data characteristic of scRNA-seq\cite{GNB}.
-The final gene count matrix $X$ is calculated as:
+This is achieved by multiplying the observed `ON' states ($X_{ij}'=1$) by a value sampled from the Negative Binomial distribution, a function commonly attributed to the overdispersed count data characteristic of scRNA-seq \cite {GNB}.
+The final gene count matrix $X \in \mathbb{R}^{m \times n}$ is calculated as:

-Here, $NB(r_i,p_i)$ is the Negative Binomial (NB) distribution parameterized by gene-specific parameters, where $r_i$ (often related to dispersion) is the number of successful trials, and $p_i$ is the probability of success. $p_i$ is defined as $p_i=r_i/(\mu_i+r_i)$, where $\mu$ is the $i$-gene mean.
+Here, $NB(r_j,p_j)$ represents a random variate (or single random sample) drawn from the Negative Binomial (NB) distribution parameterized by gene-specific parameters, where $r_j$ (often related to dispersion) is the number of successful trials, and $p_j$ is the probability of success. $p_j$ is defined as $p_j=r_j/(\mu_j+r_j)$, where $\mu_j$ is the $j$-th gene mean.
 This transformation ensures that the final count $X_{ij}$ remains 0 if the gene was not activated in the quantum measurement ($X_{ij}'=0$), but if $X_{ij}'=1$, the expression level follows the stochastic, overdispersed behavior of a real gene.
-The parameters $r_i$ and $p_i$ are typically designed mimic real scRNA-seq data to match the marginal statistics of the genes being modeled\cite{splatter,shaky}.
+The parameters $r_j$ and $p_j$ are typically designed to mimic real scRNA-seq data to match the marginal statistics of the genes being modeled \cite{splatter,shaky}.